The Old Stable is a single-storey barn conversion, situated in the perfect location for beach lovers and walkers alike.

 This charming cottage is within easy reach of local amenities, with the local pub situated within a mile and the shop can be found within 1.3 miles.

-Within a ten minute walk of the cottage, you will have access to the stunning Holywell Bay Beach, which is a generous sandy beach, ideal for surfers and body boarders, or merely taking the dog for a beautiful coastal walk.
+Within a ten minute walk of the cottage, you will have access to the stunning Holywell Bay Beach, which is a generous sandy beach, ideal for surfers and body boarders, or merely taking a beautiful coastal walk.

 Moreover, with Crantock situated a mile walk away and Newquay a further two miles you will have a choice of different beaches for each day of the week if you so desire.